 Individual ResearchOne need not apply to a specific summer workshop.
 The Center encourages any physicist to come to the Center to do individual research.
 The advantages of working in Aspen are unfettered time and the availability of over 80 other physicists, at any one time, in a variety of fields with whom to discuss ideas.

 ApplicationsAll participants must

-Financial AspectsThanks to continuing support from the National Science Foundation, the costs for summer program participation in 2015 will be almost unchanged from those of summer 2014.
-However, the breakdown of the costs will be changed.
-The registration fee, charged to all participants, will be raised to $750.
-This increase will be effectively offset by a corresponding increase in the weekly housing subsidy, described in the next paragraph.
-The registration fee and a housing deposit to be determined (between $100-$200) are payable at the time an invitation to participate is accepted; the total prepayment will be only slightly increased from that in previous years.
+Financial AspectsThanks to continuing support from the National Science Foundation, the costs for summer program participation in 2017 will be $650.
+The registration fee and a housing deposit of $160 are payable at the time an invitation to participate is accepted.
 This prepayment is non-refundable if cancellation occurs after May 1.
 Individual participants are to provide their own salaries from their contracts, grants, fellowships, or regular appointments.
 Academic and research institutions and the funding agencies have recognized the value of participating in the Center and have been willing to pay summer salaries for work performed here.
 No funds are available for salaries for physicists.
 Note also that no food is included in the registration fee.

 For more on Center funds and funding, click here.